CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/multiple-test-result-record.md

 #### Color Marking

-The row colors indicate the entered tested value and the expression along with the initial and closing range values of the Quality Control Test's row, for which the Record Multiple Test Results form was opened.
-The coloring is the same as the row coloring on the Quality Control Test form.
+Row colors visually represent the entered tested value in relation to the initial and closing range values of the corresponding Quality Control Test row for which the Record Multiple Test Results form was opened.
+The color scheme matches the row coloring used on the Quality Control Test form.

 #### Statistics